-Current sensors are useful, however sometimes these current sensors came uncalibrated from factory.
-Even 2 identical current sensors could give you slightly different results due to the resistance difference in the circuit, therefore it’s important to verify and calibrate them.
+Current sensors are useful, however sometimes these current sensors are not calibrated in the factory.
+Even 2 identical current sensors could give you slightly different results, therefore it’s important that you know how to calibrate them

 If the data of current sensor is not correct, then there is no point of having a current sensor at all.
 So you should calibrate it.

 Current sensors use a simple equation to allow users to adjust/calibrate the output:

 a is the scale, and b is the offset.

 Different FC might need different offset and scale values, and this is what makes current sensor calibration necessary.
 Luckily, in most cases, you don’t need to change the offset and you can just leave it at default which is zero.
 All that you need to change normally is the scale parameter.